Releases

 - Select the release to execute

-- Click Start and configure workers, mode, etc.
+- Click Run and configure workers, mode, etc.

 Each release gets its own coordinator, worker pool, and job queue.
 You can run multiple releases in parallel — the Multi-Release Status bar shows pills for each running release with progress counts.